JurajLieskovsky/OptimalControl/src/LQ_TO.md

-# Unconstrained Linear Quadratic Problem
+# Linear Quadratic Trajectory Optimization Problems

+## Unconstrained Problems

 Let us start by addressing the case where dynamics of our system are linear and the cost functions quadratic
 $$